RutvijBhutaiya/Notes/README.md

 -	E.g. In finance, can identify risk to lending money to protentional buyers
 -	E.g In pharma, medical test accuracy, for a person carries decease or not.

+21. Posterior Probability and Prior Probability:
+-	Posterior probability is the probability an event will happen after all evidence or background information has been taken into account.
+It is closely related to prior probability, which is the probability an event will happen before you taken any new evidence into account

+22. Marginal, Joint and Conditional Probability:
+-	Marginal probability is not conditioned on another events.
+It’s unconditional probability.
+-	Joint is two events happening together.
+E.g. probability that card is red and 4.
+(2/52), 52 cards in deck and 2, for cards.
+-	Conditional is p(A|B) here, probability of even A occurring is dependent on occurring of event B. E.g given that drew that red card, what’s the probability that it is a 4.
+(2/26).
+26 red cards and 2, four cards.

+23. Probability Density Function (PDF): PDF is statistically expression that defines a probability distribution.
+It is continuous (e.g. Height, Wight, salary etc).
+-	Where Probability Mass Function (PMF) is discrete (e.g car dealer sold cars in one month, applications for job received in a month etc.)
+-	PDF requires an interval P(x1 < x < x2) means prob of x falls between x1 and x2 in bell curve normal continuous data.
+-	PMF is exact, e.g. 5 cars sold in a month or 200 applicants applied in a month for a job there is not 200.5 or 199.3. hence it is exact.